Fulfilled by: Liquidation.com

 You must be registered before you can submit items for sale on Liquidation.com.

-You can post items by clicking on the 'Submit Assets' button located on the side navigation bar.
+You can post items by clicking on the 'Create an Auction' button located on the side navigation bar.
 You will be prompted to provide detailed information about the assets you would like to sell.
 After you have submitted this information, a Sales Executive will contact you to develop an Asset Sales Plan.
-You will be required to complete and return a signed Asset Sales Agreement (ASA) document to fax number (253) 484-2657.
+You will be required to complete and return a signed Asset Sales Agreement (ASA) document.
 Once we have a signed ASA document, you will not need to fill out another one for future transactions.
-The only document which we will need for subsequent auctions is a Schedule 1 document which is a form describing the quantity and description of your goods.

-Although there is no minimum quantity for assets, we target a liquidation value of $2,000 per lot.
+We target a liquidation value of at least $5,000 per lot.
 The Asset Sales Plan created by your Sales Executive will help to validate the best lot sizes to meet this objective.

 To make sure items get competitive bids and sell quickly, sellers should:

 We operate on a "marketplace pricing" model.
-Every auction starts at a minimum of $100, with no reserve, and is sold to the highest bidder.
+Most auctions start at a minimum of $100, with no reserve, and are sold to the highest bidder.
 This leads to more competitive bidding by our hundreds of thousands of registered buyers.
-Virtually 99% of what is posted on Liquidation.com is sold quickly and efficiently using this "no reserve" system.
+Some auctions qualify for a reserve price.
+Contact your assigned Sales Executive to discuss the reserve price for your auctions.

 An Asset Sales Plan is a plan that is developed by our Sales and Marketing team.
 This plan will include initial price for items, lot size, auction duration, and marketing tools to promote the auction.
 Once you submit your Item information, you will be contacted by your Sales Executive to review the plan.